-- Listen.
+• Listen.
 Be there.
-Communicate without judgment. - Encourage a victim to seek medical attention immediately if the circumstances warrant it. - Encourage the victim to seek professional help such as counseling or therapy. - Remind the victim that they have the option of informing the police. - Report instances of sexual harassment to the university Title IX Coordinator, who will be able to help victims access additional resources.
+Communicate without judgment.

-RAINN.org:
+• Encourage the victim to seek medical attention immediately and professional help such as counseling or therapy.

-https://www.rainn.org/articles/ help-someone-you-care-about
+• Remind the victim that they have the option of informing the police.

-Voices of Courage: Creating a Culture of Nonviolence Voicesofcourage.byu.edu
+• Report instances of sexual harassment to the university Title IX Coordinator, who will be able to help victims access additional resources.

-BYU Title IX http://titleix.byu.edu.
+for bystander intervention, such as the C.A.R.E.
+Model.
+The C.A.R.E.
+Model of bystander intervention helps individuals be aware of the following options to prevent Sexual Violence.
+Although there is no single "right" way to intervene, the following are four basic steps to take to be an engaged bystander.

-- Refer to an Authority.
+- Create a Distraction.
+Act reasonably to interrupt the situation. - Ask Questions.
+Talk directly to the person who might be in trouble. - Refer to an Authority.
 Contact a neutral party with the authority to change the situation, like a resident assistant, security guard, or another employee. - Enlist Others.
 Enlist the assistance of another person to help.